What resources should you use to prepare for PLAB Part 1:

 - All the topics and skills needed to pass are covered in the blueprint.

-- What the PLAB blueprint covers?
+- What does the PLAB blueprint cover?
 We map the blueprint against:

 - The core guidance Good medical practice is their core guidance which they give as an advice to all doctors on the standards we expect of them

 - The UK Foundation Programme curriculum 2021: the framework that supports the first two years of educational training of doctors in the UK.

 How to use the blueprint for PLAB Part 1:

 - Download the PLAB user guide which explains how to read it and how you can use it.

 - The board presents the PLAB blueprint as an Downloadable Excel spreadsheet.